rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Some students think I should require everyone to finish the lab.

 > I see the value that removing the pressure to finish a lab in class adds to group dynamics, and I hesitate to ask for more work, but I also wonder how things would be different if we were expected to complete some portion of our labs.
-(Student 3)

 > I think that the lab is useful for helping reinforce our learning, so I think trying to give us time to complete them would help us better learn the material.
-(Student 7)

 I also asked a "Sam closes his eyes" question on the last day of class.